lxqt/lxqt-session/README.md

 ### Compiling source code

 Runtime dependencies are xdg-user-dirs and [liblxqt](https://github.com/lxqt/liblxqt).
 Additional build dependencies are CMake and optionally Git to pull latest VCS checkouts.
-The localization files were outsourced to repository [lxqt-l10n](https://github.com/lxqt/lxqt-l10n) so the corresponding dependencies are needed, too.
-Please refer to this repository's `README.md` for further information.

 Code configuration is handled by CMake.
 CMake variable `CMAKE_INSTALL_PREFIX` has to be set to `/usr` on most operating systems.